musios-app/support-act/README.md

   * Web pages for lyrics, sheet music
   * Documents such as Word, Excel, Notes
   * Open documents like playlists, lyrics, etc.
+* Other environment setup
+  * Switch to light or dark mode
 * Start Gig Performer with your Gig file
 * And most other tasks you need that can be run from the command line